LEAD ON is Now Accepting Applications for 2015

 “The work is hard and can be tough, but through the leadership and communication with my coach, my focus on the performance challenge has been sharp and has produced some substantial results that support our equity goals at PHB.”
 Nate McCoy, Portland Housing Bureau

-LEAD ON begins January 2015, with a 2-day session in Portland.
+LEAD ON begins in late winter 2015, with a 2-day session in Portland.
 Participation is open to Oregon ON Members, Affiliate Members, and local and state government and housing industry staff .
 Staff in senior management positions with direct reports and fiscal responsibilities are encouraged to apply.
 Ten participants from around Oregon will be selected in December to participate in this unique opportunity.

-Timeline: January 2015 (tentative) plus 4 additional sessions through September 2015
+Timeline: late February 2015 (tentative) plus 4 additional sessions through October 2015

 Applications due December 1, 2014

 Participants notified by December 15,2014